 Five weeks ago, I was heading to Ibiza for a holiday in the sun.
-I took plenty of reading material, plus paper and pens to jot down plot ideas for the new series.
+I took plenty of reading material, plus paper and pens to start Sowing The Seeds for the new series.
 I had a great time… and apart from a few random thoughts I scribbled on the homeward flight, I admit to achieving very little.

-The image shows the covers I’ve purchased for the series.
-I think they represent the cold case mystery/police procedural very well.
+I think the covers represent the cold case mystery/police procedural very well.
 I hope you agree.
 I decided to get them before I started to write.
 After a year without metaphorically picking up my pen I needed the spur to get me back in the game.
 The schedule remains the same.
 Three books in 2019 with #1 published in time for Christmas.
 The remaining three books to be ready by the end of April 2020.
 I’m aiming for a more rapid release on these titles than in the past.
 So, the final title will be up for grabs by the end of May.

 So, who is the leading man and what sets him apart from other police procedural staple characters out there?